-Among invertebrates, Hymenoptera conveniently share the same haplo-diploid system, while displaying a particularly wide diversity of life-history strategies.
-Notably, they exhibit extreme lifestyles that can be predicted to strongly influence their reproductive output, and thus their longterm Ne.
-First, many species within this clade are parasites of plants (phytophageous) or parasitoïdes of other Arthropods (Mayhew 2016), which could shape their demography, as population structure and size of the host can restrict that of the parasite (Mazé-Guilmo et al. 2016).
-Second, the Hymenoptera order contains a large number of pollinators, such as bees, that are involved in keystone insect-plant mutualisms and strictly depend on a limited floral resource generally scattered in time and space, which requires females to spend a lot of time and energy in foraging and food processing (Zayed et al. 2005; Zayed and Packer 2007).
-This high parental investment might restrict Ne, as parental investment has already been identified as a major determinant of Ne in animals (Romiguier et al. 2014).
-Third, eusociality, which is a rare lifestyle in Animals, is relatively common in Hymenoptera with at least 9 independant emergences (Hughes et 2008).
-Because reproduction is typically monopolized by few long-lived reproductive individuals (Keller and Genoud 1997), a decrease of long-term Ne, and of the efficiency of natural selection, is often thought to be a general consequence of eusociality (Bromham and Leys 2005; Romiguier et al. 2014; Settepani et al. 2016).
-Maintenance of high relatedness within low-Ne inbred groups has also been proposed as a prerequisite to the evolution of eusociality because it favors altruistic behaviors through kin-selection (Hamilton 1964; Husseneder et al. 1999; Hughes et al. 2008; Tabadkani et al. 2012).
-Ancestral population bottlenecks could thus be a typical feature of taxa in which eusociality frequently evolves, which is the case of several independent clades in Hymenoptera.
-Alternatively, it has been hypothesized that important population bottlenecks may be rare in Hymenoptera, because the associated genetic diversity loss on the single locus sex determination would lead to the costly production of sterile diploid males (Asplen et al. 2009; Rabeling and Kronauer 2013).
+Among invertebrates, all Hymenoptera conveniently share the same haplo-diploid system, while displaying a particularly wide diversity of life-history strategies.
+Notably, they exhibit extreme 55 lifestyles that can be predicted to strongly influence their reproductive output, and thus their longterm Ne.
+First, many species within this clade are parasites of plants (phytophageous) or parasitoids of_other aArthropods (parasitoids) (Mayhew 2016), which could shape their demography, as population structure and size of the host can restrictinfluence that of the parasiteor, especially, of 60 the parasitoid (Mazé-Guilmo et al. 2016).
+Second, the hHymenopteran order contains a large number of pollinators, such as bees, that are involved in keystone insect-plant mutualisms and strictly depend on a limited floral resource likely to begenerally scattered in time and space.
+Because of the limited availability of resources required for their brood, pollinating bees have to invest a lot of time and energy in terms of foraging, nesting and food processing for their offsprings (Zaved et al. 2005; Zaved and Packer 2007), which should limit their reproductive output and 65 population size.
+Supporting this hypothesis, high parental investment has been previously identified as a general proxy for low Ne in animals (Romiguier et al. 2014a).
+Third, Finally, eusociality, which is a rare lifestyle in Animals, is relatively common in the Hymenoptera order with at least 9 independentindependant apparitions appearances (Hughes et al. 2008).
+Eusociality is characterized by the differentiation of reproductive and non-reproductive castes of individuals within a colony, 70 which cooperate for resource acquisition and brood care (Crespi and Yanega 1995).
+Because reproduction is typically monopolized by few long-lived reproductive individuals (Keller and Genoud 1997), a decrease inof long-term Ne, and of the efficiency of natural selection, is often thoughtbelieved to be a general consequence of eusociality (Bromham and Leys 2005; Romiguier, 75 Lourenco, et al. 2014; Settepani et al., Bechsgaard, and Bilde 2016).
+Maintenance of high relatedness within low-Ne inbred groups has also been proposedraised as a prerequisite to the evolution of eusociality because it favors altruistic behaviors through kin-selection (Hamilton 196472; Husseneder et al. 1999; Hughes et al. 2008; Tabadkani et al. 2012).
+Ancestral population bottlenecks could thus be a typical feature of taxa in which eusociality frequently 80 evolves, which is the case for several independent clades in Hymenoptera.
+Alternatively, it has been hypothesized that important population bottlenecks may be rare in Hymenoptera, because the associated loss of genetic diversity on single locus sex determination would lead to the costly production of sterile diploid males (Asplen et al. 2009; Rabeling and Kronauer 2013).-